Magento 2 Multi Source Inventory (MSI): Full Guide + Import & Export Explained

 longitude Longitude of the source location Can only be a geographic longitude value 321.32

-country_id ID of the Country of the Source Address Data Can be only the country code ID of the Magento variant of ISO 3166-1 AT
+country_id ID of the Country of the Source Address Data Can only be the country code ID of the Magento variant of ISO 3166-1 AT

-region_id ID of the Region of the Source Address Data Can be only the Region code ID of Magento region codes 95
+region_id ID of the Region of the Source Address Data Can only be the Region code ID of Magento region codes 95

 region Region of the Source Address Data Can be any value – a text field.
 Doesn’t work with IDs.
 Moscovia